flipcoder/gridtop-old/README.md

             - changes which window is active
         - *move/snap*
             - moves the window along the grid
-            - the first move snaps, if the window does not fit the grid
+            - if the operator is specified twice, the active window is just snapped to the grid
         - *split*
             - halves the window and spawns a new window depending on the parameters